Eau de vie: Serving

 An eau de vie is usually served as a digestif.
-The typical serving size is 30 to 60 ml, owing to the high alcohol content of the spirit and because it is typically drunk after a meal during which wine, or some other alcoholic beverage, has already been served.
+The typical serving size is 30 to 60 ml, owing to the high alcohol content of the spirit and because it is typically drunk after a meal during which wine or another alcoholic beverage has already been served.

-Sometimes, also is used in traditional recipes of the French cuisine, for deglazing, instead of – or together with – the usual white wine.
+It is also sometimes used in traditional French recipes for deglazing, instead of or along with white wine.

 Eaux de vie should be served cold.